 Click the “i” for information and it will then have a link to click for price and to make an inquiry.
 There you go!

 Augmented Reality Viewing

 Now let’s move on to the second aspect of this grand new adventure.
 Right now there are the 24 paintings, those that are in the solo exhibition above, available for viewing in your own home or office space using the KUIO augmented reality app.
 However, I can add other paintings by special request and as needed.

 A few hints before you try using the augmented reality technology:

 Start by clicking on “get app” in the link provided HERE (you don’t need to “register”.
 That is for the Artist or Gallery to set up an exhibition)

-Once you have the app installed on either your phone or IPad, the exhibition number is 184111 for access to my work.
+Once you have the app installed on either your phone or IPad, the Selection ID 248 is what you use to access my work.